Seven Days on Easter Island: Everything You Need To Know But Didn’t Think Of!

 The excellent anthropological museum near Tahai Archaeological complex is also well worth a visit, giving you a better grounding on Rapa Nui culture and history, including the part after the moai-building civilisation.

-There are stone sculptures on Easter Island which are not moai
+Easter Island stone sculptures which are not moai

 The artistic inclinations of the Rapa Nui people have not gone away just because the old civilisation has gone.
 Art and artists are still part of cultural life on the island.
 I managed to meet two artists without even trying.

-For example, along the southwest coastline, from the jetty to Tahai Archaeological complex, you can find stone sculptures by the sea.
+For example, along the southwest coastline, from the Hanga Roa jetty to Tahai Archaeological complex, you can find stone sculptures by the sea.

-Other Things To Do on Easter Island You Might Not Have Thought About
+Other Things To Do on Easter Island in 7 Days

-With seven days on Easter Island, you could start to consider doing additional activities.
+With seven days on Easter Island, you can also add activities to personalise your trip.
 Here are some ideas:

 In terms of crafts, you could go souvenir shopping at the Mercado Artesanal.
 Aside from the typical souvenirs, you can find here copies of the Rapa Nui lost script of rongorongo, written on bark or carved in wood.
 A popular jewelry material is a kind of bright red seed, which are among the trees that still grow on the island.

 Polynesian crafts and jewelry often involve seashells, for obvious reasons.
 However, seashell souvenirs can quickly become unsustainable to the local ecology.
-So, I would refrain from purchasing these, especially for a destination that's in danger of overtourism.
-Of course, if you're gifted something by a local Polynesian, that's a bit different as there's courtesy considerations.
+So it’s best not to purchase these souvenirs.
+Of course, if you’re gifted something by a local Polynesian, that’s a bit different.

-Despite being a diver, it had not occurred to me to think about diving in Easter Island, until much later (but at least not after arrival!).
-There are a few scuba diving centres at the jetty-side to choose from.
-Be warned that Easter Island is a lone volcanic outcrop surrounded by the Pacific - though tropical, diving in its waters could be colder than you expect!
+Despite being a diver, it didn’t occur to me to dive in Easter Island, until much later (but at least not after arrival!).
+There are a few scuba diving centres at Hanga Roa to choose from.
+Be warned that Easter Island is a lone volcanic outcrop surrounded by the Pacific; though tropical, diving in its waters could be colder than you expect!

-Especially for my Christian friends: Present day Rapa Nui are overwhelmingly Christian.
-The Catholic church is quite interesting in that it has Polynesian motifs, and with hymns sung in Rapa Nui.
+Especially for Christians: Present day Rapa Nui are Christian.
+The Catholic church is interesting in that it has Polynesian motifs, and hymns were sung in Rapa Nui.

-There's a nice shady park area next to it, if you just want to listen to the hymns but not actually go to services yourself.
-It's small, but pleasant enough.
-The artisanal market is next door.
+There’s a nice shady park area next to this church, if you just want to listen to the hymns but not actually go to services yourself.
+It’s small, but pleasant enough.
+Conveniently, the artisanal market is next to this park.

-For one, there are many more moai than the ones at the main ceremonial platforms.
-They're all over the island, some restored, and some not.
+Here’s a tip: there are many more moai than the ones at the main ceremonial platforms.
+Actually, they are all over the island.
+Most of them are toppled, some of them are restored, and some not.
 I would have enjoyed looking for them and seeing how many I could find.

 There are also little caves on Rapa Nui which are signposted, but not marked on the tourist map.
 I would have enjoyed searching them out as well.

-The highest point of Rapa Nui is Maunga Terevaka, which can be hiked or biked.
-So for those of you who simply must 'claim' the highest point on the land wherever you go (statistically tends to be male...), that's the one you want for Easter Island.
-Other high ground spots are Rano Kau, near Orongo village, and Poike, near Tongariki.
+The highest point on Rapa Nui is Maunga Terevaka, which can be hiked or biked.
+So for those of you who simply must claim the highest point on the land wherever you go (statistically tends to be male…), that’s the one you want for Easter Island.
+Other high ground spots are Rano Kau, near Orongo village; and Poike, near Tongariki.

-When I passed through Philippine immigration the year after this trip, the immigration officer lingered on one page of my passport.
+When I passed through Philippine immigration the year after this trip, the immigration officer lingered on one page of my passport, smiling.
 Without looking, I knew which one.

 It’s the page with the Easter Island stamp, featuring the iconic moai statues of the island.